dsu-arl/pace-ai-dojo/machine-learning/DESCRIPTION.md

 Welcome to Machine Learning!
-This dojo will be an introduction to machine learning algorithms and how to apply them.
+This dojo will be an introduction to machine learning algorithms.
-It won't go super in-depth about how these algorithms work.
-The goal is to introduce these algorithms and how you can use them with real world problems.
+The goal of this module is to introduce these algorithms and how you can use them for real world problems.